cooper-org/cooper/docs/source/multipliers.md

 ### Dense Multipliers

-{py:class}`~cooper.multipliers.DenseMultiplier`s implement a `forward()` method that expects no arguments and returns all multipliers as a single tensor.  {py:class}`~cooper.multipliers.DenseMultiplier` objects are suitable for problems with a small to medium number of constraints, where all constraints in the group are measured at each iteration.
+{py:class}`~cooper.multipliers.DenseMultiplier` objects are suitable for problems with a small to medium number of constraints, where all constraints are measured/observed at each iteration.
+We name this type of multiplier *dense* as all multipliers are used at every optimization step (e.g. in the computation of the Lagrangian), rather than just a subset thereof.

+{py:class}`~cooper.multipliers.DenseMultiplier` is effectively a wrapper around a {py:class}`torch.Tensor` object to provide an interface that is consistent with other types of multipliers.
+{py:class}`~cooper.multipliers.DenseMultiplier`s implement a {py:meth}`~cooper.multipliers.DenseMultiplier.forward` method that returns all multipliers as a single tensor.
+This method expects no arguments.

-For large-scale {py:class}`~cooper.constraints.Constraint` objects (e.g., one constraint per training example), or problems where constraints are sampled and not all are observed at once, consider using an {py:class}`~cooper.multipliers.IndexedMultiplier` instead.
+For large-scale {py:class}`~cooper.constraints.Constraint` objects (e.g., one constraint per training example), or problems where constraints are sampled and not all are observed at once, consider using an {py:class}`~cooper.multipliers.IndexedMultiplier` or {py:class}`~cooper.multipliers.ImplicitMultiplier` instead.

 ```{eval-rst}